-Preparatory work on other permitting activities on Federal lands is in progress.
-It is expected that a Notice of Operations permit application for exploration drilling on both the western and eastern boundaries of the patented Moss claims will be submitted in the fourth fiscal quarter of 2018.
+Preparatory work on other permitting activities on Federal lands are in progress.
+A Notice of Operations permit application for exploration drilling on both the western and eastern boundaries of the patented Moss claims was submitted and approved during the fourth fiscal quarter of 2018.
+The company is close to the upper limits of ground disturbance acreage permitted under a Federal Notice Level Plan and may have to move up to the Exploration Plan of Operations ("EPO") permit level and an Environmental Assessment ("EA") to permit any further significant exploration.

-Submission of an Exploration Plan of Operations ("EPO") to permit drilling on other targets on Company mining holdings in the Oatman area is expected in the first fiscal quarter of 2019.